 I am married and have children at Edgworth School.
 I have worked in regeneration projects in inner city communities, working for local authorities and a housing association across the North West.
 We moved to the village in 2011 after being overseas in Australia.

 I became a parent governor in 2012.
 I am pleased to be able to contribute to the life and direction of the school.
 After my 4 years of service as a parent governor I became a Co-opted Governor in 2016.
-I took over the role of Chair in February 2015.
+I took over the role of Chair in February 2015 to 16 February 2018.

 Rev Ian Smart

-I am married to Karen and I have two daughters who attend Canon Slade.
+I am married to Karen and I have two children.

 Before becoming a Methodist Minister, I worked in IT for 19 years, most recently based in Emeryville in California.
 During this time my role as a Technical Evangelist allowed me to work in places as far apart as Wall Street, Australia, China, Scandinavia, and occasionally the City of London.